2023 Pre-Season Parent Information

 10U: We usually have two teams.
 The first few weeks will be for evaluating players so we may divide into 2 teams( MT Blue and MT White) equally divided by skill level.
 Teams will be determined one week prior to our first game.
 All players will participate in all scheduled league games.
 We may schedule a non-league game where only 4th graders and some kids we feel can compete safely will be asked to participate.
 Other leagues are aged based which potentially could match an 11 yr old against against an 8 yr old.
 That can create quit a unsafe size discrepancy.
 Your child's SAFETY is always our first concern.
 We also will participate in this year's Clash for the Cup Tournament where all will be asked to participate.

-12U: This season we expect to have about 40 players participating and 2 teams within league play.
-The current plan is to have balanced teams but this may change.
+12U: The plan is to have two balanced teams.
 Teams will be determined after about 2 weeks of practices.
 If the Coaches feel there has been a misjudgment and an adjustment needs to be made he may ask a player or two to move to the other team on a permanent basis, not game by game.
-We view and teach that all 40 players are still one team.
+We view and teach that all players are still one team.
 Practice are run together and many of our drills are run as a whole.

-Practices are scheduled on the Master Schedule.
-Your child’s safety is our primary goal.
+Practices are scheduled on Team Snap.
 As the weather changes, please be aware that practices may be cancelled on short notice.
 As the season starts, please dress your son’s warmly (layers can always be removed).
 Please provide hydration for them for every practice and game.
 The boys are expected to be ready to practice at the time practice/games start.
 Please have them there 15 minutes before practice and 45 minutes before games so that they can get their gear on and be ready.
 The Coaches will not leave until every child is picked up.
 Please be sensitive to the non-lacrosse schedules/responsibilities of the coaches and make sure that you are prepared to pick up your child at the scheduled end of practice.

 Practice and Game Schedules